openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     openvino_tensorflow.get_backend()

-To enable verbose logs of the execution of the full TensorFlow pipeline and placement stages along with the **OpenVINO integration with TensorFlow**, use the following API:
+To enable verbose logs of the execution of the full TensorFlow pipeline and placement stages along with the **OpenVINO™ integration with TensorFlow**, use the following API:

     openvino_tensorflow.start_logging_placement()

-To disbale verbose logs of the execution of the full TensorFlow pipeline and placement stages along with the **OpenVINO integration with TensorFlow**, use the following API:
+To disbale verbose logs of the execution of the full TensorFlow pipeline and placement stages along with the **OpenVINO™ integration with TensorFlow**, use the following API:

     openvino_tensorflow.stop_logging_placement()